svenwanner/openlf/doc/tutorial.md

 ## Step 1 : Setup the Project {#new}

-If you haven't done so, set up clif and openlf according to [the readme](@ref index)
+If you haven't done so, set up clif and openlf according to [the readme](@ref index).

 ## Step 2 : A First Component {#comp}